The Best Time to Walk Is After Your Evening Meal

 According to the researchers in the Department of Exercise Science at the University of South Carolina in Columbia, walking shortly after a meal is a highly effective way to burn energy.
 We are burning calories as well, so essentially we are getting a double boost.
 Walking is an easy and convenient way to exercise.
 All we have to do is set the time and the place.
 Put on our shoes and head out the door.

-Instead of plopping down in front of our TV sets, or sitting endlessly at the computer, we can choose to take a nice leisurely walk after our evening meal.
-Sitting on our butts by the way promotes fat-forming, fatigue, and grumpiness.
+Instead of sitting down in front of our TV sets, or endless time on our phones, we can choose to take a nice leisurely walk after our evening meal.
+Sitting on our butts to often quite often promotes fat-forming, fatigue, and grumpiness.
 Wouldn't you rather burn calories, fat and get a rush of energy by way of a walk after eating your supper?
 A short zip around the block is all it takes.

 A healthy walk or some other light exercise program after your evening meal may also help you fall asleep faster and deepen your sleep according to the Mayo Clinic Sleep Disorders Center in Rochester MN.
 Light evening exercise can also help ease those late-night cravings for high fat foods and sweet sugary snacks, encouraging you to add healthy snacks instead.